phfaist/zoodb/doc/zoodb.zooflm.rst

    signature `callback(graphics_resource, render_context)` and returning a URL specifying where the graphics resource should be linked to in the rendered output.
 (This property is set e.g. in :func:`use_flm_environment()`.)

+   You typically do not have to instantiate this object directly, as one is instantiated for you automatically if you construct a `ZooFLMEnvironment` (unless you've passed on options that disable this feature) or if one is constructed using the `zoodb.std` helpers.

    .. js:function:: add_graphics(source_path, graphics_resource)